JDULATE/AI-Powered-Betting-Bot/README.md

 Every analysis generates a full report with:

 - Day summary and detected bankroll stage
-- Detailed analysis of top candidate matches
+- Detailed analysis of top candidate matches with xG, form, probable scores
-- Top 5 picks of the day
+- Top 5 picks of the day ranked by confidence
-- **Main recommended parlay** with stake in ₡
+- **Main recommended parlay** with stake in ₡ and potential return
 - Conservative alternative parlay
 - Best single pick of the day
 - Final conclusion and betting recommendation